On the free LAnKe on $3n-2$ generators: a theorem of Friedmann, Hanlon, Stanley and Wachs: A result for Weyl modules

 The next four lemmas analyze the action of the map $\gamma_1 +\gamma_2 : D(\lambda) \oplus D(\lambda) \to D(\lambda)$ on the irreducible summands of $D(\lambda)$.
 By Corollary \ref{cor38}, we need only consider those irreducible summands of $D(\lambda)$ that are summands of the module $K_{(n,n-1)} \otimes D_{n-1}$.

-The first two lemmas concern the summands $K_{\lambda}$ and $K_{(n+1,n-1,n-2)}$.
+As mentioned at the beginning of Section 3, the first two lemmas concern the summands $K_{\lambda}$ and $K_{\mu}$.
 We show in the last two lemmas that the other possible irreducible summands have a combinatorial property that will be utilized in Section 3.4 to prove that their multiplicities in $\coker(\gamma_1 +\gamma_2) $ are in fact zero.

-\subsection{Multiplicities of the irreducibles $K_\lambda$ and $K_{(n+1,n-1,n-2)}$ in $\coker(\gamma_1+\gamma_2)$}
+\subsection{Multiplicities of the irreducibles $K_\lambda$ and $K_{\mu}$ in $\coker(\gamma_1+\gamma_2)$}

 \begin{lem} The multiplicity of $K_{\lambda}$ in $\coker{(\gamma_1 + \gamma_2)}$ is equal to one. \end{lem} \begin{proof} Let $T_0=\pi_{\lambda}(e^{\lambda})$.
 First we show that the composition $\pi_{\lambda} \circ \gamma_1$ is the zero map.
 Using eq. (\ref{gammae}) we have Applying Lemma \ref{lemglas}(2) to raise the 1's from row 2 to row 1, we have By substituting we obtain Since $e^\lambda$ generates the $G$-module $D(\lambda)$ (according to Remark \ref{cyclic}) and $\pi_\mu, \gamma_1$ are maps of $G$-modules, the above equation yields $\pi_{\lambda} \circ \gamma_1=0$.